AntTargett/Example-React-App/README.md

 - React hooks
 - Debounce hook
 - Using Emotion 10 styled components to style material ui
+- Created a useTheme hook utlising react context.
+Storing the chosen theme to local storage and allowing update via a toggle
 - Using context, hooks and emotion 10 to have a dark and light mode
 - Error Boundries
 - Typescript